zxnnic/zxnnic/README.md

 ## Heya , I’m Zixin Zhao
 *(I also go by Nicole)*

-I'm a MSc in Computer Science student interested in looking at how people use language on the internet and interact with technology.
+I'm a PhD student in Computer Science interested in looking at how people use language on the internet and interact with technology.
-Currently I'm trying to learn ASL >:)
 <!-- - 💞️ I’m looking to collaborate on ... -->

 You can follow me on <a href="https://twitter.com/zixinnic">Twitter</a> (even though I don't post much)!!